imarinfr/opi-all/README.md

 ## Future Work
 * Write a doclet to format @Parameters Annotation nicely in javadoc.
 * Modularise OpiMachine.process() so Enum, Double and List are all handled consistently.

-* Add eye tracking to GUI if available

 * Far future: incorporate Compass, O900, etc into this framework